 The Most Important Thing You Can Do Is To Check For Coolant Leaks

-Regularly popping open the hood of your pickup, van, or SUV and checking for coolant leaks with a flash light is fast, easy and important... especially if your vehicle has a lot of miles on it.
+Regularly popping open the hood of your car or mini-can and checking for coolant leaks with a flash light becomes a must!!!

-Also, scanning your driveway (or garage, if you park your vehicle in a garage) for green coolant puddles (or orange coolant puddles, if you have Dex-Cool in the radiator) whenever you pull in or out will go along way to finding coolant leaks.
+Another effective way of checking for coolant leaks (along with checking under the hood) is scanning the driveway (or whatever piece of pavement the car is parked on) for green coolant puddles (or orange coolant puddles, if you have Dex-Cool in the radiator) whenever you pull in or out will go along way to finding coolant leaks.

 Another good time to check for coolant leaks is at oil change time (whether you do them yourself or take it to a fast-lube/oil-change place).
 Since you're already under the hood (and under the engine draining the oil and replacing the oil filter), take the time to thoroughly check the top and bottom of the engine area for coolant leaks with a flashlight.